2,689 Shares in EOG Resources, Inc. (NYSE:EOG) Acquired by Dorsey & Whitney Trust CO LLC

-Dorsey & Whitney Trust CO LLC purchased a new position in EOG Resources, Inc. (NYSE:EOG – Get Rating) during the first quarter, according to its most recent Form 13F filing with the SEC.
-The fund purchased 2,689 shares of the energy exploration company’s stock, valued at approximately $320,000.
+Dorsey & Whitney Trust CO LLC acquired a new position in shares of EOG Resources, Inc. (NYSE:EOG – Get Rating) during the 1st quarter, according to its most recent disclosure with the SEC.
+The institutional investor acquired 2,689 shares of the energy exploration company’s stock, valued at approximately $320,000.

 EOG Resources Trading Up 1.1 %